mikepenz/MaterialDrawer/README.md

 Here's a quick overview what you have to do within your application.
 You can find a detailed description of all methods in the [WIKI](https://github.com/mikepenz/MaterialDrawer/wiki).

-###IMPORTANT
-**PLEASE also read the section about styles.
-You have to either use one of the provided themes or add the MaterialDrawer attributes to your theme.
-Read more here:** <https://github.com/mikepenz/MaterialDrawer/#style-the-drawer>

 ###Minimal SetUp

 ####Code: